 - Ask your doctor about side effects of any medications you are taking.

-- Drink alcohol in moderation—Up to two drinks per day for men and one drink per day for women.
+- Do not drink alcohol or only drink in moderation—Up to two drinks per day for men and one drink per day for women.

 National Institute on Deafness and Other Communication Disorders (NIDCD)